Barau's petrel: Status and conservation

 Barau's petrel is considered to be an endangered species.
 It has a highly restricted breeding range and has suffered hunting pressure in the past.
-While the shooting of the species has now been stopped, and the population seems to have recovered, it is currently threatened by introduced species and light pollution.
+While the shooting of the species has now been stopped, and the population seems to have recovered, it is currently threatened by introduced species (especially feral cats, who threaten both chicks and adults) and light pollution.
 Young birds, particularly fledglings, are disorientated by artificial lights such as streetlights or the floodlights of sporting venues, which they mistake for bioluminescent squid, and lead them to fail reach the sea.
 It is estimated that as much as 40% of each breeding season's fledglings get confused in this fashion.
 Conservation organisations work with local people to catch disorientated chicks and release them back at sea, a program that is thought to rescue most of the lost chicks.
 Measures are also underway to reduce light pollution by shielding light sources so that they don't attract young birds, a method that has been used to help Newell's shearwaters in Hawaii.